-As absurd and improbable as it sounds, oral bacteria has been linked to occurrence of heart diseases as well as Alzheimer’s time and again.
+As absurd and improbable as it sounds, oral bacteria has been linked to the occurrence of heart diseases as well as Alzheimer’s time and again.
 We are all aware of the fact that oral bacteria cause immense damage to the teeth and gums if allowed to proliferate in the oral cavity in an uncontrolled fashion.
-However, the bacteria can affect other parts of the human body, especially when they are transported through the blood stream and reach unforeseen areas of action.
+However, the bacteria can affect other parts of the human body, especially when they are transported through the bloodstream and reach unforeseen areas of action.

 In the oral cavity, the bacteria grow on a solid substratum which is either the gums or the teeth surface.
 They adhere to it using a sticky substance secreted by them and create the right pH for bacterial growth.
 This happens when proper oral hygiene is not maintained in the oral cavity by an individual.

 If the bacterium, which is introduced into the blood stream, reaches a place where similar conditions of growth exist, it will begin to proliferate naturally.

 Therefore, if it reaches a spot where there is a hard substratum, the right pH and growth factors like sugar, bacteria action will increase and lead to plaque formation and caries in the surrounding tissue.

 The Harvard Heart Letter has clearly stated that the fact that oral disease leads to heart failure cannot be directly proven at any point.